ritvik78/ritvik78/README.md

 ---

-> "The best way to predict the future is to build it." — Alan Kay
+> “The best way to predict the future is to build it.” – Alan Kay